vcezar47/Siemens-DejaSolve/README.md

 `--score-models` to score the local model too (minutes per prose artifact).

 Requires Python 3.11+, numpy and matplotlib (`pip install -r requirements.txt`).
+`python selftest.py` runs alone in seconds — the analytic Jacobian and `∂F/∂p` against central differences (worst relative error 3e-08), the solution Hessian's symmetry, and a check that hardware defaults change nothing.
+5 / 5 pass.

+Not in `run_all.py`, so not covered by the hash: `bench_app_path.py`, `geometry.py`, `manifold.py`, `coupled.py` and `python agent_select.py --model ...`.

 ## What is here